-DIR: David Fincher
+Dir: David Fincher

-The quality runs deep in this cast; JURASSIC PARK kid Joseph Mazello pops up as one of Zuckerberg’s roommates, Max Minghella (son of late director Anthony) shows that he’s becoming a diverse talent as Diviya Narendra, Rashida Jones is her familiar adorable self as one of the junior lawyers for Zuckerberg, and Rooney Mara is just about good enough in her two scenes to assuage a little of the doubt about Fincher casting her as Lisbeth Salander in THE GIRL WITH THE DRAGON TATTOO.
+The quality runs deep in this cast; Jurassic Park kid Joseph Mazello pops up as one of Zuckerberg’s roommates, Max Minghella (son of late director Anthony) shows that he’s becoming a diverse talent as Diviya Narendra, Rashida Jones is her familiar adorable self as one of the junior lawyers for Zuckerberg, and Rooney Mara is just about good enough in her two scenes to assuage a little of the doubt about Fincher casting her as Lisbeth Salander in The Girl With the Dragon Tattoo.

 The technical aspects of the film are also above reproach.
-I usually define a good score as being one I don’t notice, but that doesn’t apply to Trent Reznor and Atticu Ross‘ work here.
+I usually define a good score as being one I don’t notice, but that doesn’t apply to Trent Reznor and Atticus Ross‘ work here.
 Their mix of a simple, recurring, piano melody and doomy electronics makes for an unusual, ultra modern, soundtrack that makes an effective counterpoint to the film.
 Jeff Cronenweth makes the film look beautiful, but without dazzling us with his compositions, and risking forcing us out of the drama and the editing by Kirk Baxter and Angus Wall deserves recognition too, if only because they manage to turn sequences of people doing much what I’m doing right now into action scenes.

-David Fincher is a director who often imposes himself on a film; he’s as classic an auteur as anyone working today, and yet by largely getting out of the way he makes THE SOCIAL NETWORK his best and most cohesive work in a long time.
-Of course you have to credit him as much as you do Sorkin and the cast the uniformly impressive performance, as much as Prieto for its visuals and as much as --- for the editing, but while the film is technically brilliant there are very few of the flourishes, the conspicuous directorial exercises, of which he is very fond (Think PANIC ROOM’S CG assisted tracking shots, taking the camera through the handle of a coffee pot because he could).
+David Fincher is a director who often imposes himself on a film; he’s as classic an auteur as anyone working today, and yet by largely getting out of the way he makes The Social Network his best and most cohesive work in a long time.
+Of course, you have to credit him as much as you do Sorkin and the cast the uniformly impressive performance, as much as Prieto for its visuals and as much as --- for the editing, but while the film is technically brilliant there are very few of the flourishes, the conspicuous directorial exercises, of which he is very fond (Think Panic Room's CG assisted tracking shots, taking the camera through the handle of a coffee pot because he could).
 He lets the actors and the script do the heavy lifting, and focuses on capturing it in the obsessively meticulous detail he’s become famous for.

-I thought I was going to hate this movie.
 I don’t for the life of me understand Facebook or its popularity (and no, this movie hasn’t changed that), but this story is nevertheless riveting and its telling just about flawless.